 A study of the juvenile justice process.
 Topics include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
+Prerequisite: ENRD 401 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0

-CRIJ 2301 - Community Resources in Corrections
+$\text{CRIJ}\,2301\Omega$ - Community Resources in Corrections

 An introductory study of the role of the community in corrections; community programs for adults and juveniles; administration of community programs; legal issues; and future trends in community treatment.
-Prerequisite: ENRD 401 or equivalent.
-Lecture Hours: 3, Lab Hours: 0
+Prerequisite: ENRD 401 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0

-CRIJ 2313 - Correctional Systems and Practices
+$\text{CRIJ}\,2313\Omega$ - Correctional Systems and Practices

 Corrections in the criminal justice system; organization of correctional systems; correctional role; institutional operations; alternatives to institutionalization; treatment and rehabilitation; and current and future issues.
-Prerequisite: ENRD 401 or equivalent Lecture Hours: 3, Lab Hours: 0 interrogation; uses of forensic sciences; and case and trial preparation.
-Prerequisite: ENRD 401 or equivalent Lecture Hours: 3, Lab Hours: 0
+Prerequisite: ENRD 401 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0